Glue42/docs/docs/glue42-concepts/99_glue42-platform-features/platform-features.md

 [**Glue42 Enterprise**](https://glue42.com/enterprise/) provides *experimental* support for Citrix Virtual Apps.
 Citrix applications can participate in the Glue42 environment as first-class citizens - they can be configured and added to the Glue42 Toolbar, saved in Layouts and Workspaces, and can use all Glue42 functionalities like Interop, Channels, etc.

+Additionally, [**Glue42 Enterprise**](https://glue42.com/enterprise/) can be run as a Citrix Virtual App itself, in which case any other Virtual Apps from the same VDA can be configured as normal applications.
+See [Dynamic Gateway Port](../../developers/configuration/system/index.html#dynamic_gateway_port) for configuration specifics.

 For more details on configuring a Citrix application, see the [Application Configuration](../../developers/configuration/application/index.html#application_configuration-citrix_app) section.
 For details on configuring the system-wide Citrix Virtual Apps support, see the [System Configuration](../../developers/configuration/system/index.html#citrix_apps) section.

 *Note that this feature is experimental – although it has been properly tested, additional tests and adjustments might be necessary for your specific Citrix environment.*

+*Note that in order for [**Glue42 Enterprise**](https://glue42.com/enterprise/) to run Citrix Virtual Apps, Citrix Workspace must be installed on the user's machine and the user must be logged into it using their Citrix StoreFront URL and credentials.
+If you have access to a web-based StoreFront, you can configure your local Citrix Workspace by clicking on the "Activate" link in the settings or user preferences menu and running the downloaded file.
+The StoreFront SSL certificate must be trusted by the user's machine.*

 ### .NET Citrix Apps